DataDog/watermarkpodautoscaler/README.md

 There are two options to compute the desired number of replicas.
 Depending on your use case, you might want to consider one or the other.

 1. `average`
-    The ratio is computed is `value from the external metrics provider` / `current number of replicas`, it is compared to the watermarks and the recommended number of replicas is `value from the external metrics provider` / `watermark` (low or high depending on the current value).
+    The ratio computed is `value from the external metrics provider` / `current number of replicas`, it is compared to the watermarks and the recommended number of replicas is `value from the external metrics provider` / `watermark` (low or high depending on the current value).
     - The `average` algorithm is a good fit if you use a metric that does not depend on the number of replicas.
 Typically, the number of requests received by an ELB can indicate how many webservers we want to have given that we know that a single webserver should handle X rq/s.
+    Adding a replica will not increase/decrease the # of requests received.

 2. `absolute`
-    The default case is `absolute`, we compare the raw **avg** metric gotten from the external metrics provider and it is considered the utilization ratio and the recommended number of replicas is computed as `current number of replicas` * `value from the external metrics provider` / `watermark`.
+    The default value is `absolute`, we compare the raw **avg** metric gotten from the external metrics provider and it is considered the utilization ratio and the recommended number of replicas is computed as `current number of replicas` * `value from the external metrics provider` / `watermark`.
-    - The `absolute` algorithm is the default as it represents the most common use case: I want my application to run between 60% and 80% of CPU, if my avg:cpu.usage is at 85%, I need to scale up.
+    - The `absolute` algorithm is the default as it represents the most common use case: You want your application to run between 60% and 80% of CPU, if avg:cpu.usage is at 85%, you need to scale up.
 The metric has to be correlated to the # of replicas.

 Worth noting: In the upstream controller only the `math.Ceil` function is used to round up the recommended number of replicas.
 This means that if you have a threshold at 10, you will need to reach a utilization of 8.999... from the external metrics provider to downscale by one replica but 10.001 will make you go up 1 replicas.